jonthysell/Mzinga/README.md

 Mzinga was written in C# and should run anywhere that supports [.NET 8.0](https://github.com/dotnet/core/blob/main/release-notes/8.0/supported-os.md).
 It has been officially tested on:

-* Windows 10 and 11
+* Windows 10 and 11 (x64)
-* Ubuntu 20.04
+* Ubuntu 22.04 (x64)
-* macOS 10.15

 ### Windows ###

 #### Standard ####

-The standard Windows release provides self-contained x86/x64/arm64 binaries which run on Windows 7 SP1+, 8.1, 10, and 11.
+The standard Windows release provides self-contained x86/x64/arm64 binaries which run on 10 and 11.

 1. Download the latest Windows zip file (Mzinga.WinX86.zip, Mzinga.WinX64.zip, *or* Mzinga.WinArm64.zip) from https://github.com/jonthysell/Mzinga/releases/latest
 2. Extract the zip file